stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 ### The economic consequences of tax inheritance: evidence from a Norwegian reform

-with Simen Markussen, Tuuli Paukkeri, Terhi Ravaska, and Knut Røed
+Stefano Lombardi, Simen Markussen, Tuuli Paukkeri, Terhi Ravaska, and Knut Røed